OI-wiki/i18n/docs/intro/common-mistakes.md

 ## Neither causes Compile Error nor Warning error

-Such errors cannot be discovered by the compiler, so you can only rely on yourself when debugging.
+Such errors cannot be discovered by the compiler, so you need to rely on yourself when debugging.

 ### Could Cause WA

 -   Multiple sets of data have not cleared the array.

--   Reading optimization did not check negative numbers.
+-   Reading optimization forgets to check negative numbers.

--   The data type used is not large enough, causing overflow, which means that because the use of `long long` (opening `long long`) leads to a large number of points lost and the season is invalid .
+-   The data type used is not large enough, causing overflow, which means that because the usage of `long long` (opening `long long`) leads to losing huge points.

 -   When saving the graph, the node number starts from 0, and the number of the two endpoints in the edge starts from 1, and forgets -1 when reading it.